Human rights in Ethiopia: Political freedom

 Two journalists and four opposition politicians of the Unity for Democracy and Justice (UDJ) party, and the Ethiopian National Democratic party, were arrested on 14 September and on 9 September 2011.
 They were accused of involvement with the Ginbot 7 group, a banned political party.

 Elections

-According to Amnesty International citizens were pressed to leave opposition parties in May 2010 elections.
+According to Amnesty International citizens were pressured to leave opposition parties in May 2010 elections.
 Voters in Addis Ababa were reportedly threatened with the withdrawal of state assistance if they did not vote for the EPRDF.
 There was political violence: One candidate and several activists were killed.
 Registration as candidates was reportedly prevented by armed forces.
 Opposition parties said that their members were harassed, beaten, and detained by the EPRDF in the build-up to the elections.
 Hundreds of people were allegedly arrested arbitrarily in the Oromia region, often on the grounds of supporting the (OLF), an armed group.
 Detention without trial, torture and killings of Oromos were reported.